marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 import Quiz from "./components/Quiz.vue";
 ```

-After that, the Quiz component has to be registered within the App.vue, which is done by adding the imported Quiz to the App components options.
+After that, the Quiz component has to be registered within the App.vue, which is done by adding the imported Quiz to the App components options:

 ```javascript
 components: {